© Redbaron | Dreamstime.com

 Do women experience different heart attack symptoms than men?
 While they can experience many of the same symptoms discussed here, including chest pain, they’re also more likely than men to feel symptoms that may not seem related to the heart.

-Commonly reported symptoms in women, especially those over the age of 50, can include pain in one or both arms; pain in the jaw, neck, or upper back areas; shortness of breath; nausea and even vomiting; and cold sweat.
+Commonly reported signs of heart attack in women, especially those over the age of 50, can include pain in one or both arms; pain in the jaw, neck, or upper back areas; shortness of breath; nausea and even vomiting; and cold sweat.
 For more, please see these University Health News posts:

 See also the following page at the American Heart Associate (AHA) website: “Heart Attack Symptoms in Women.”
 As the AHA points out, “Even though heart disease is the No. 1 killer of women in the United States, women often chalk up the symptoms to less life-threatening conditions like acid reflux, the flu or normal aging.”